SEARCH

 This first garden has a beautiful combination of rustic and modern features.
 The garden was newly built when I photographed it.
 They did a great job creating the symmetrical layout of the garden plot.
 And I do love some rustic tool art.

-Old garden tools tied together to form a plant trellis in garden.
+Old tools used to create plant trellis

 This next one was in a different garden but has the same idea.
 Pea gravel is a popular choice for covering the ground around raised beds.
 I think no matter what you choose there will be compromises or struggles.
 Weeds mean business!

-Triangular shaped raised garden beds.
+Triangular raised beds

 2Shed With Raised Beds

-This garden had several raised beds and all of them were quite tall (18″ or more) and filled with the most luscious soil.
+This garden had several raised beds and all of them were quite tall (18โ€ณ or more) and filled with the most luscious soil.
 I love the branch trellis and other support for little climbers.

 White shed, raised garden beds, and branch teepee trellis.

-Here’s a look at an adjacent bed:
+Hereโ€™s a look at an adjacent bed:

 Raised veggie bed with trellis.